-- Both parties must be completely transparent with respect to all financial information and voluntarily disclose all relevant information;
+- Both parties must be completely transparent concerning all financial information and voluntarily disclose all relevant information

-- Both parties must pursue mutual problem solving; and
+- Both parties must pursue mutual problem solving

 Should you choose to pursue a Collaborative divorce process, our highly experienced New Canaan divorce lawyers would act as your individual representative and advocate, while working with your spouse's lawyer to negotiate a mutually agreeable settlement.

-Connect with One of Our Experienced New Canaan Mediation Lawyers Today
+Connect with One of Our Experienced New Canaan Divorce Mediation Lawyers Today